SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ~~~~~~~~~~~~~~~

 A string literal is a sequence of characters surrounded by quotes.
-A single-line string literal is surrounded by double quotes
+A single-line string literal is surrounded by double quotation marks
 and has the following form:

 .. syntax-outline::